stevengogogo/QuartoBook/README.md

 # QuartoBook
-A template for Quarto Book for course noting and assignments
+A template for Quarto Book for course notes, reports and assignments

 ## Quarto installation